iamsix/jeopardy-parser/README.md

 1. Downloading the game files from the J!
 Archive website
 2. Parsing and inserting them into the database

-The first step, downloading, will depend on the machine: the download script will use twice the number of available cores to download game files in parallel and will take around an hour to complete.
+The first step, downloading, will depend on the machine: the download script will pause between each download based on hte `SECONDS_BETWEEN_REQUESTS1 const at the top of download.py.
 The second step, parsing, should take ~30 minutes (on a 1.7 GHz Core i5 w/ 4 GB RAM).
 In total, you're looking at around 2 hours (probably less).

 The complete download of the game files is ~350MB, and the resulting database file is ~50MB (although these numbers are qucikly outdated as the number of games increases).